I suddenly got in a crazy classical mood and felt like tidying up in my own head in the only way I know how to; by making a list.

 As a side note, I will mention that I once texted the web administration on OG’s page, asking where I could get a recording of this piece.
 I received a very friendly e-mail from the composer himself, with a beautiful, professional recording as an attachment.
 Good to know there are still some down to earth, friendly artists out there.

 Being a cellist myself, I obviously have a thing for string pieces.
 This last part of the list includes some of my very favorite pieces, – pieces that I consider the most beautiful music made for strings.

 In addition to En Saga, this is my second favorite piece in the world.
-It was recommended to me by a previous teacher, and the first time I played it I cried like an idiot.
-Both the first and second movement are magical, but the second one has kind of despair to it that makes me long for something I have yet to identify.
+I got it recommended by a previous teacher, and the first time I played it I cried like an idiot.
+Both the first and second movement are magical, but the second one has a kind of despair to it that makes me long for something I have yet to identify.